berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 __NOTE__: This setting only takes effect in case that __no persisted data__ is present upon startup.

 In Bash-script __bwhc-backend-service__, uncomment variable __N_RANDOM_FILES__ and optionally adjust the pre-defined value.

+__WARNING__: The random generated data will all be kept in memory, so avoid excessively large numbers!

 Then uncomment the JVM-parameter setting __-Dbwhc.query.data.generate__ and include it in the application startup command, as shown below (indented command):

 ```bash